Andy van der Meyde: Personal life

-Van der Meyde was married, a relationship from which he had two daughters.
+Van der Meyde has two daughters from a previous marriage.

 In November 2012, following the publication of his biography Geen genade (English: No Mercy), Van der Meyde gave a series of media interviews, including with The Times in England, in which he admitted to a long term series of personal problems: after a difficult first year in Milan he spent a long time on the bench in his second year, and began drinking.
 Offered the chance to join AS Monaco at the end of the season his wife, who liked to keep animals, rejected the prospect of living in an apartment, so he moved to Everton.
 Injured upon arriving, he played regularly for a period after regaining fitness, before getting injured against Manchester United; in rehabilitation for six months, after his newly born daughter was hospitalised for an equal period, he again turned to alcohol.

 In his second year at Everton, Van der Meyde's wife and daughters returned to the Netherlands to enable his youngest child to have access to hospital treatment and to maintain close ties with family members.
-Van der Meyde began an affair, which his wife discovered after she paid a private detective to follow his activities; this resultantly lead to his divorce, and also a break-up with his girlfriend.
+Van der Meyde began an affair, which his wife discovered after she paid a private detective to follow his activities; this led to his divorce, and also a break-up with his girlfriend.

 After his contract with Everton was terminated at the end of the fourth season due to recurring injuries, personal problems, and falling out with manager David Moyes, Van der Meyde remained as a resident of Liverpool for a year.
 Moving in with a friend he began a downward spiral of drink, excessive gambling and drug taking, including cocaine.

 Realising his now depressive state, Van der Meyde agreed with his agent to return to Amsterdam, who negotiated a training agreement with former club Ajax.
 This allowed him to turn around his life, and regain contact with his ex-wife and daughters.

 On 24 May 2014, Van der Meyde refereed the Lingerie World Cup, which the Netherlands won on home soil.